aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 particular research programme endeavours to achieve ever-greater accuracy and precision in each analytical iteration.

-***Note: this landmarking protocol was developed prior to running `auto3dgm`, and details the procedure for applying landmarks and equidistant semilandmarks; however, it may not reflect their actual placement on this specimen.***

 ## Hypotheses

 A suite of visual aids was created a means of visualising the various